honzascholtz/Qubespec/README.md

 10/10/22 -  i) Implementation of Hbeta velocity offset compared to [OIII] emission line.
-            ii) Implementation of changing boundaries and initial conditions using a dictionary called priors. iii) Making a backup of KASHz fitting_tools used to fit KASHz sources.
+            ii) Implementation of changing boundaries and initial conditions using a dictionary called priors. iii) Making a backup of KASHz fitting_tools used to fit KASHz sources. iv) Improvement to the speed of FeII template fitting.
+However, please pre-convolve the templates with FeII_comp.py

 21/9/22 - More advanced support of the NIRSPEC IFU - both in Flambda and Fnu.
 Incorporating a JWST masking of bad pixels based on the error cube.